-Figures 8.4 and 8.5 show the anticipated signal-to-noise ratio of SALT HRS as a function of stellar visual magnitude (mv).
+Figures 8.5 and 8.6 show the anticipated signal-to-noise ratio of SALT HRS as a function of stellar visual magnitude ( $m_v$ ).
 Note the difference in performance of the four instrument modes due to variance in throughput.
 These values are currently based on predicted instrument efficiencies (see below for on-sky comparisons).
-Users may simulate HRS observations using the simulator tool available at http://astronomers.salt.ac.za/software/.
+Users may simulate HRS observations using the simulator tool available at Software - SALT for Astronomers.
 Pls are strongly encouraged to only split up exposures for faint objects into smaller ones if they are studying short-term variability.
 Splitting up exposures will result in more noise than in undivided exposures and cosmic rays can be cleaned effectively in the undivided exposures.